5 Simple Steps to Plan for Home Care

 3. Be Informed

-Once you are clear on what your concerns are, do some research to fully understand the care available to your parents.
+Once you are clear on what your concerns are, do some research to fully understand the care and health care providers available to your parents.
 Over 90 percent of older people want to remain at home.
 It is highly likely this statistic includes your parents.
-Is home care available in their area?
-Can you be involved in the development of a care plan?
+Are allied health professionals or home care available in their area?
+Can you be involved in the development of their care plans and any other advance care planning documents?
 Is there a care provider available who is focused on empowering your parents to remain independent, in their own home, on their own terms?

 Try to be clear on the level of care needed.
-Most home care providers will organise a discussion with you.
-At Nurse Next Door call your Care Designer.
-This is the person who is looking out for both you and your parents, with their emotional, as well as physical needs in mind.
+Most home care providers will organise a discussion with you and team care arrangements.
+At Nurse Next Door you can call your Care Designer, who is looking out for both you and your parents, with their emotional, as well as physical needs in mind.

 4. Get Ahead Of A Crisis

-We often hear from the caregiving daughter (yes, that’s you) when the situation has hit a crisis point.
-Most often an accident leaving a parent immobile.
-At this point, your parents’ say in their care plan decreases dramatically.
-Whether mum or dad like it care is required and their personal preferences often take second place to their physical needs.
+We often hear from the family caregiver when the situation has hit a crisis point.
+Most often it is an accident leaving a parent immobile.
+At this point, whether mum or dad like it or not, ongoing treatment, care and a personalised care plan are required to ensure their physical needs are taken care of, including any chronic medical conditions, and they can still maintain some level of independence.

 This is a situation easily avoided by introducing the idea of care when it’s really just to lend a hand and make your parents’ life easier.
 If you notice they’re slowing down but otherwise healthy, talk to them about organising home care to take care of some of the light housekeeping duties.
 This allows your parents time to build a relationship with their caregiver.
 When greater care is required they won’t be averse to having a caregiver in the house.
 Getting ahead of a crisis is probably the best advice anyone can give you.